CodeWithAbhishek/SpringBoot-With-kafka/README.md

-SpringBoot-With-kafka project - it will show how to consume the message kafka
+SpringBoot-With-kafka project - it will show how to consume the message